BY-LAWS OF THE AMERICAN-CANADIAN GENEALOGICAL SOCIETY

-- be elected for a two (2) year term, with four (4) Directors elected each year by the Membership at the Annual Meeting.
+- be elected for a two (2) year term, with two (2) Directors elected each year by the Membership at the Annual Meeting.

 - The Board of Directors may elect up to two (2) additional directors each year, to provide specific knowledge, skills, or competencies that the Board of Directors finds necessary or desirable for the purpose of furthering the Society.

 - In the event of a vacancy in the office of Director, the Board may fill the vacancy for the remainder of the unexpired term.
-The Board of Directors shall fill a sufficient number of vacancies as is necessary to maintain a minimum of eight (8) Directors.
+The Board of Directors shall fill a sufficient number of vacancies as is necessary to maintain a minimum of four (4) Directors.

-- In the event that an elected or appointed Director is absent from three (3) meetings within a twelve (12) month period, the position may be declared vacant, and the vacancy filled according to these bylaws.
+- In the event that an elected or appointed Director is absent, without cause, from three (3) meetings within a twelve (12) month period, the position may be declared vacant, and the vacancy filled according to these bylaws.

 Section 3: Functions of the Board of Directors